 Cymreig Sounds of Music was a multilingual production providing multiple opportunities for high quality arts experiences.
 The project was an adaptation of the Sound of Music, re-told from a Welsh perspective.
 It developed out of an extensive research period with secondary pupils from Ysgol Hen Felin.
 This was followed by a series of intensive auditions, workshops and rehearsals.

 It effortlessly included participants and the wider school & college communities through the creation of multimedia clips, musical theatre performances and props/set design.
-College students from Coleg Y Cymoedd had opportunities to choreograph dances & direct individual scenes.
+College students from Coleg Y Cymoedd also had opportunities to choreograph dances & direct individual scenes.

-The performance took place the week beginning 22nd May 2017 and was a great success – well done to all involved.
-With very special thanks to our funders; the Arts Council of Wales, Welsh Government and the Big Lottery Fund.
+The performance of Cymreig Sounds of Music took place the week beginning 22nd May 2017 and was successful.
+Well done to all involved.
+We would also like to thank our funders; the Arts Council of Wales, Welsh Government and the Big Lottery Fund.